collier-jo/bank_tech_test/jasmine-standalone-3.5.0/README.md

 2. Then I refactored the transaction record and date formatt into 'private' methods.
 3. I renamed the bank class to transactions
 3. Then I created a bank statement class moving original the logic of printBankStament into this class
-4. The print statement class and tranactions class are dependant on eachother so I was unsure whether to move them however the abstraction seemed appropiate given their difference in functionality

 ## Dependancies
-- The transactions class and statement class are dependant

 ## Images of the code running: